 - Turn on your barcode scanner by pressing and holding the power button.
 Its Battery Light turns on, its blue Bluetooth Light at the top-right of the Scan button starts blinking quickly and it beeps twice.

 - By default, your barcode scanner is set to Basic Mode.
 To use your barcode scanner and keyboard at the same time in the Retail POS app, you need to set it to Application Mode.
 To do so, scan the barcode below directly from your iPad's screen.
 Your barcode scanner beeps three times to indicate that it has changed modes.

 Note: If scanning your iPad screen doesn't work, you can also print and scan the barcode.
 If you do, however, make sure to not stretch it in the printing process as it'll make it unscannable.
-The barcode are also included in Socket Mobile's User Guide if you have it on hand.
+The barcode is also included in Socket Mobile's User Guide if you have it on hand.

 - On your iPad, tap Settings > Bluetooth.